benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-DA3C.png)

+**DA3C filters assignments to the pair of '←' and '→' entities - to only those for which the value of  _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the condition.**

 - DA3C appears below a relationship.
 The relationship / path may be wrapped by an 'L' or an 'O'
 - DA3C may not appear directly before a quantifier
 - Right of the relationship : an entity (yellow/aggregated/blue/logical/red)